-A member of the Pro Football Hall of Fame selection committee, Sam is one of 44 selectors asked each year to vote on candidates eligible for induction into the Hall.
+A member of the Pro Football Hall of Fame selection committee, Sam is one of 48 selectors asked each year to vote on candidates eligible for induction into the Hall.
 He also is a designated voter for the Heisman Trophy and the College Football Hall of Fame.

 Sam is an Emmy Award winner and has won the Associated Press Broadcast Award as well as other honors including Sportscaster of the Year by numerous organizations.

-A popular feature on WJXT’s Eyewitness News at 5:30 for nearly 20 years was “Stump Sam.”
+A popular feature on WJXT’s Eyewitness News at 5:30 for 20 years was “Stump Sam.”
 Viewers were invited to send in their sports questions to see if they can “Stump Sam.”
 Sam maintained about an 90% correct answer rate since the feature’s inception in 1990 through 2010.

 Sam calls his experience in Navy tactical aircraft the highlight of his career.
 After a flight with the “Blue Angels,” Sam completed six weeks of training administered by the U.S. Navy at NAS Jacksonville and Cecil Field and received his “up-chit” (backseat qualified) to fly in the F/A-18.

 He has done stories with several squadrons in the Atlantic Fleet and has three carrier arrested landings and launches.
 Sam is one of a handful of people who have experience with the Blue Angels also have flown with the USAF Thunderbirds in the F-16.
 He earned his “9-G” pin, and has flown in the L-39 experimental jet training aircraft.
-He currently is a FAA Certified Pilot.
+He is a FAA Certified Pilot.

 Music and drama are among his hobbies; Sam plays several musical instruments including the trumpet and guitar.
-He has appeared as the lead vocalist for the St. Johns River City Band, the UNF Jazz band, The Douglas Anderson Jazz Band and The Les DeMerle Jazz Festival at numerous “Big Band” concerts.
+He has appeared as the lead vocalist for the St. Johns River City Band, the UNF Jazz band, The Douglas Anderson Jazz Band and The Les DeMerle Jazz Festival and Orchestra at numerous “Big Band” concerts.